turen1234/XRCalendar/README.md

 but you can donate to me within the app itself if you feel strongly about resolving this issue!

 Rebel for Life everywhere!

+##To Install
+* Download and Extract XR-Calendar.zip
+* Double click the setup.exe
+* Find some events!